 Successfully complete this lab by achieving the following learning objectives:

-- Grab the aws keys and Install the Ansible Role
+- Grab the AWS Keys and Install the Ansible Role

-Use the directory list command to verify the files in your home directory.
+Verify the files in your home directory.

-Verify that ansible is installed by typing:
+Verify that Ansible is installed.

 IMPORTANT: DO NOT STORE THESE KEYS ANYWHERE BUT ON YOUR PRIVATE CLIENT SYSTEM.

-Create a default vpc for your lab instance:
+Create a default vpc for your lab instance.